Asaib Ahl al-Haq

 - Ideologies and Affiliations: Iranian-sponsored, Islamist, jihadist, Khomeinist, Shia

 - Place of Origin: Iraq

 AAH: An Iranian-Backed Militia

-AAH’s history in Iraq dates back formally to 2006, when the group broke away from the Mahdi Army (JAM)—the militia run by violent Shiite cleric Muqtada al-Sadr.
-In August 2007, the U.S. designated AAH a “Special Group,” a label given to Iranian-backed Shiite militias operating in Iraq.
-AAH is still one of three prominent Iraqi Shiite militias funded and trained by Iran’s external military wing, the Quds Force of the Islamic Revolutionary Guards Corps (IRGC).
+AAH’s history in Iraq dates back formally to 2006, when the group broke away from the Mahdi Army (JAM)—the militia run by violent Shia cleric Muqtada al-Sadr.
+In August 2007, the U.S. designated AAH a “Special Group,” a label given to Iranian-backed Shia militias operating in Iraq.
+AAH is still one of three prominent Iraqi Shia militias funded and trained by Iran’s external military wing, the Quds Force of the Islamic Revolutionary Guards Corps (IRGC).
 AAH overtly displays its loyalty to Iran’s leaders, including the current Supreme Leader, Ayatollah Ali Khamenei, and his predecessor, the late Ayatollah Ruhollah Khomeini.
-The group reportedly operates under the coordination of Iranian Quds Force commander Qasem Soleimani.
+The group reportedly operates under the coordination of Iranian Quds Force commander Qassem Soleimani.

 After the U.S. withdrew from Iraq in December 2011, AAH announced its intention to lay down its weapons and enter Iraqi politics.
 The group opened a number of political offices and religious schools and offered social services to widows and orphans.
 According to a Reuters report, AAH modeled its operations after Hezbollah, another Iranian proxy.